lowercase-app/learn/docs/guide/documents.md

 When duplicating, all to-do items are reset.
 This means that any selected due dates and completed to-do items will be reset

-## Deleting a document

-A document can be deleted by manually clicking the delete option in the document's settings menu.
-The document can only be deleted when it is not locked.
-The document is not available after it is deleted - it is immediately removed.

-If a document is published, the public URL and content will no longer be available if the document is deleted.
+## Document settings

-## Lock a document from editing
+### Lock a document from editing

 Documents can be locked in each document's settings.
 It's recommended that you lock documents that are published if you want to avoid any accidental actions.
 Documents can be locked and unlocked as often as you like.
 For that reason, we think it's a good practice to lock documents that you don't want to change.

+### Publishing a document

+### Specifying a code theme

+### Deleting a document

+A document can be deleted by clicking the delete option in the document's settings menu.
+The document can only be deleted when it's not locked.
+The document is not available after it's deleted - it's immediately removed.

+If a document is published, the public URL and content will no longer be available if the document is deleted.